Rayologist/ntu-clock-in-out-form-filler/README.md

 # ntu-clock-in-out-form-filler
-This project aims to automatically fill out the clock in/out form for graduate assistants in NTU (National Taiwan University)
+This project focuses on filling out the clock in/out form automatically for graduate assistants in NTU (National Taiwan University)